ViveSoftware/ViveMediaDecoder/UnityPackage/readme.txt

 0. Download the FFmpeg 64 bits from http://dl4.htc.com/vive/ViveHomeSDK/FFmpeg-64bits.zip
 	If your Unity editor is 32 bits, you can download the FFmpeg official build from https://ffmpeg.zeranoe.com/builds/ Please notice that the license of FFmpeg official build is GPL and https is not default enabled.
-1. Put the following dlls to project folder(ex.
-If your project is at D:\SampleProject\, you can put the dlls to D:\SampleProject\, C:\Program Files\Unity\Editor or beside *.exe)
+1. Put the following dlls to the plugins folder(ex.
+If your project is at D:\SampleProject\, you can put the dlls to D:\SampleProject\Assets\MediaDecoder\Plugins\x64\)
 	- avcodec-57.dll
 	- avformat-57.dll
 	- avutil-55.dll